jbcodeforce/yarfba/docs/serverless/apigtw.md

 ### API access

-When it comes to granting access to your APIs, you need to think about two types of permissions:
+When it comes to granting access to our APIs, we need to think about two types of permissions:

 1. Who can **invoke** the API: To call a deployed API, or refresh the API caching, the caller needs the execute-api permission.
 Create IAM policies that permit a specified API caller to invoke the desired API method.
 1. Who can **manage** the API: To create, deploy, and manage an API in API Gateway, the API developer needs the apigateway permission.